Bit-Camp-IO/E-Fashion_Flutter/README.md

 The API URL is stored in the `api_constants.dart` file as described in the "Getting Started" section.
 This apiUrl is used by the app to communicate with the api and the websockets server.

 ## Project Architecture Advantages
-- Full independance from the presentation layer.
+- Full independence from the presentation layer.
-- improve maintainability, modularity, and testabilit.
+- improve maintainability, modularity, and testability.
-- Bloc/Cubit can easily use several components without any restrections unlike packaging by feature.
+- Bloc/Cubit can easily use several components without any restrictions unlike packaging by feature.
 - No need for repeating usecases or entities or sharing them
 - Project Structure Example :
  ```